proxyserver2023/k8s/README.md

 # Kubernetes Primer
+1. Automatic Deployment
+2. Scaling
-automatic deployment, scaling and management of containerized applications.
+3. Management of containerized applications

-groups containers that make up an application into logical units for easy management and discovery.
+4. Groups containers that make up an application into logical units for easy management and discovery.

-K8s is not a mere orchestration system, it eliminates the need for orchestration.
+5. K8s is not a mere orchestration system, it eliminates the need for orchestration.

-The technical definition of orchestrationis is execution of  a defined workflow.
-First Do A -> then B -> then C.
+6. The technical definition of orchestration is execution of a defined workflow.
+   - First Do A -> then B -> then C.

-In contrast, K8s is a set of independent, composable control processes that continuously drive the current state towards the provided desired state.
+7. In contrast, K8s is a set of independent, composable control processes that continuously drive the current state towards the provided desired state.

 ## Table of Contents
 - Why